insomenia/ccshare/README.md

 ```

 This will:
+1. Find the most recent Claude Code session in your project
-1. Show an interactive prompt selector (use spacebar to select/deselect)
+2. Show an interactive prompt selector (newest prompts first, use spacebar to select/deselect)
-2. Share selected prompts to ccshare.cc
+3. Share selected prompts to ccshare.cc via browser submission
-3. Open the share page in your browser
+4. Open the share page in your browser

 ### Advanced Usage